We're loading the full news article for you. This includes the article content, images, author information, and related articles.

 The trial of Senator Mandago over the Sh1.1 billion Finland scholarship scandal resumes, with parents demanding justice for the dashed dreams of their children.

-The ghosts of the Finland airlift scandal are back in the dock.
-The high-profile fraud case against Uasin Gishu Senator Jackson Mandago and other county officials has resumed at the Nakuru Law Courts, with victims hoping for closure to a saga that dashed the dreams of hundreds of students.
+The long shadow of the Finland airlift education scandal has once again fallen over the corridors of justice, as the high-profile fraud case involving Uasin Gishu Senator Jackson Mandago and several former county officials resumed at the Nakuru Law Courts.

 Keep the conversation in one place—threads here stay linked to the story and in the forums.